-Such countries are listed in the regulations under the Extradition Act 1988.
+Such countries are listed in the regulations under the Extradition Act 1988 (Cth).
 China is presently not listed as an extradition country.

 The person must also be an ‘extraditable person’, someone who has an arrest warrant or has been convicted in a foreign country.

-What are some of the important considerations before the Attorney general will extradite?
+Important considerations before the Attorney general will extradite

 A magistrate will issue an arrest warrant for the person if an extradition request is granted by Australian authorities.
 Once arrested, the person is able to consent to being extradited in which case they surrender to the foreign country and are escorted from Australia to the foreign country.

 In a situation where consent is not given, the Attorney-General will determine whether the person will be surrendered.

 In making this determination, considerations are had to the following:

 - whether any objections raised to the extradition,